 The Department of Computing Services consists of six teams covering a broad spectrum of technology disciplines.
 While each team provides distinctly different services, the department is designed to facilitate cross-team collaboration with the goal of providing more effective, efficient solutions by working together in a multidisciplinary manner to solve business problems with cutting-edge technology.

 Work in the computing services department is full of diverse technical challenges, such as the development of sensor data collection systems, support of high performance computing clusters, creation of field-based spatial tools and development of tools to assist with plant DNA analysis.
 Exciting opportunities abound for those talented in technical disciplines and with the ability to work in a very collaborative team environment.

 Bioinformatics and Research Support

 Consisting of both scientists and programmers, this team covers a broad range of disciplines and skill sets, providing computational support services to researchers in agriculture, forage improvement and basic plant science.
 Group members are experienced in bioinformatics, experimental design, computer programming, data analysis, scientific writing and high performance computing.

 Business and Scientific Solutions

-The business and scientific solutions team works closely with all of the Noble Foundation's divisions to architect, procure, implement and maintain technology solutions.
-Their primary focus is to implement innovative software solutions to enable the advancement of business and scientific activities at the Noble Foundation.
+The business and scientific solutions team works closely with all of the Noble Research Institute's divisions to architect, procure, implement and maintain technology solutions.
+Their primary focus is to implement innovative software solutions to enable the advancement of business and scientific activities at the Noble Research Institute.

 Enterprise and Research Computing Infrastructure

 The enterprise and research computing infrastructure team manages a modern, highly virtualized data center and is responsible for all server, storage, telecommunications, high performance computing clusters and network systems.
-They also provide desktop and mobile device support for all Noble Foundation staff.
+They also provide desktop and mobile device support for all Noble Research Institute staff.

 Library and Information Services

-The library and information services team provides Noble Foundation researchers with a host of information services.
+The library and information services team provides Noble Research Institute researchers with a host of information services.
 In addition to traditional print and digital library services, this team has strategically positioned itself to provide research data management, data curation, digital asset management and archival services.